Neuroendocrine Tumours (NET) – hiding in plain sight – an awareness post from Ronny Allan

 Type I gNETs occur in response to hypergastrinemia (elevated fasting serum gastrin levels) in the setting of achlorhydria (gastric pH > 4) typically seen in autoimmune CAG where gastric parietal cells in the gastric body and fundus are destroyed by an autoimmune process.

 Mainly found in the body and fundus.
 Risks of metastases very low at between 2 and 5%.
+Most can be surveillanced via endoscopy (read here to read why).

 Comprising between 5 and 10% of all Gastric NETs and much misunderstood within the NET community.
 This type also presents in a setting of hypergastrinemia (elevated fasting serum gastrin levels) but unlike Type I, with hyperchlorhydria (gastric pH ≤ 2) and hypertrophic mucosa.
 Can present often with multiple tumours normally less than 2cm in size.

-However, in a Type II gNET, the excessive gastrin is being released from a secondary source such as from a gastrinoma in the pancreas or duodenum (Zollinger-Ellison syndrome), i.e. an existing NET.
+However, in a Type II gNET, the excessive gastrin is normally released from a secondary source such as from a gastrinoma in the pancreas or duodenum (Zollinger-Ellison syndrome), i.e. an existing NET.
 They are often associated with MEN1, rarely with sporadic ZES.

 Type II gNETs are mainly found in the body, fundus and antrum of the stomach.
 Risk of metastases is much higher than type I with between 10 and 30% chance, so generally still a good outlook.

 These are heterogenous type of gNEN which can occur sporadically and in large single tumours greater than 2cm.
 They are normally not related to hypergastrinemia or achlorhydria/hyperchlorhydria with normal levels of Gastrin and pH.
-Their heterogeneity means they can be any of the 3 well differentiated NET grades or a Neuroendocrine Carcinoma (NEC) which is poorly differentiated by default.
+Their heterogeneity means they can be any of the 3 NET well differentiated grades or a Neuroendocrine Carcinoma (NEC) which is poorly differentiated by default.
 Most type III are, however, grade 3.
 The risk of metastases is high between 50 and 100%.

 These are rarely found but are very aggressive and treated similar to other Neuroendocrine Carcinomas.
 They can be small or large cell.
+They have traditionally been included in Type III category.

 Gastrin is a hormone secreted by G cells in the stomach lining.
 At physiological concentrations, gastrin controls gastric acid production, and repairs and maintains the stomach lining.